amaan784/dl4cv-final-project/README.md

 │   │   ├── train/               # Used for Visual Memory
 │   │   ├── valid/               # Used for Visual Memory
 │   │   └── test/                # Used for Golden Set Evaluation
-│   └── test_images/             # Your 5-10 specific shelf images for the demo
+│   └── test_images/             # 5-10 specific shelf images for the demo
 │
 ├── weights/                         # Trained Model Artifacts
 │   ├── rtdetr best model.pt         # Best fine-tuned RT-DETR checkpoint